ec-jrc/lisflood-model/3_optLISFLOOD_kinematic-wave/index.md

 and it will produce a map of average discharge $[\frac{m^3}{s}]$ in the initial folder.
 This map is used together with the QSplitMult factor to set the value for the second line of routing to start.

-For a 'warm start' these initial values are needed (see also table A5.1)
+For a 'warm start' these initial values are needed

 ```xml
 	<textvar name="CrossSection2AreaInitValue" value="-9999">